 - 1 Tbsp vanilla extract

-- 500g quark (buy ready-made, called Alpro Go On – or use soy yogurt to make it yourself, see notes below)
+- 500g quark (buy ready-made, called Alpro Go On - or use soy yoghurt to make it yourself, see notes below)

 - Peel of 1 organic lemon

 - 2 tbsp semolina